 06560 Valbonne - Sophia Antipolis

-During the event breaks, attendees will be able to visit the following demos and poster sessions:
+During the event breaks, attendees were able to visit the following demos and poster sessions:

 - Covercrypt: an Efficient Pre and Post-Quantum Early-Abort KEM for Hidden Access Policies with Traceability - by Cosmian